fmerg/pymerkle/API.md

 ## API

-This section describes the recommended use of _pymerkle_ made by an external user.
-See the [**documentation**](http://pymerkle.readthedocs.org/) for a complete reference for the totality of classes, methods and their possible arguments.
+This section describes the recommended high-level usage of the _pymerkle_ API.
+See the [**documentation**](http://pymerkle.readthedocs.org/) for a complete reference of classes, methods and their possible arguments.

 ## `class` __MerkleTree ([*hash_type='sha256', encoding='utf-8', security=True*])__